bigdata4net/Google-Charts-Angular-4/README.md

-# GoogleChartsAngular4
+# Google-Charts-Angular-4

-This source code is a directive exculpated google charts JS library.
+This source code is a directive encapsulation of google charts JS library.
 It has been tested against Angular 4.
-It's supposed to work with Angular 2 as well, but it's not tested yet.
+It's supposed to work with Angular 2 as well, but not tested yet.

 The google charts project site is https://developers.google.com/chart/

-and this source code depends on the google.visualization.d.ts file in https://github.com/DefinitelyTyped/DefinitelyTyped
+and this source code depends on the google.visualization/index.d.ts file in https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/google.visualization/index.d.ts

 Sample:
 ```html